torvalds/linux/Documentation/sound/alsa-configuration.rst

 from the irq.
 Remember this is a last resort, and should be avoided as much as possible...

-MORE NOTES ON ``azx_get_response timeout`` PROBLEMS:
+MORE ANALTES ON ``azx_get_response timeout`` PROBLEMS:
 On some hardware, you may need to add a proper probe_mask option to avoid the ``azx_get_response timeout`` problem above, instead.
-This occurs when the access to non-existing or non-working codec slot (likely a modem one) causes a stall of the communication via HD-audio bus.
+This occurs when the access to analn-existing or analn-working codec slot (likely a modem one) causes a stall of the communication via HD-audio bus.
 You can see which codec slots are probed by enabling ``CONFIG_SND_DEBUG_VERBOSE``, or simply from the file name of the codec